Team135BlackKnights/Penn-robotics-website/README.md

 </h1>

 <p align="center">
-  The base iteration of pennrobotics.org built with HTML, SCSS, and JS, and hosted on Google Cloud Platform
+  The base iteration of pennrobotics.org built with HTML, SCSS, and JS, and hosted on Cloudflare, backend on Google Cloud VM instance.
 </p>

 <img src="landing.png" alt="landing" />

 ## Important

-If you chose to edit this website, please do not push the changes to this directory, as just in case everything hits the fan this directory will be working 100% of the time.
+If you choose to edit this website, please do not push the changes to this directory, as just in case everything hits the fan this directory will be working 100% of the time.

 ## 1. Documentation Outline